 All students interested in the Cornell in Washington Program should schedule an appointment with Dr. Saunders and submit their application materials, including judicial conduct report, to Dr. Saunders before Friday, October 16, 2015.

-Information Session for Spring 2016 Program
+Information Session for Fall 2016 Program

 Dr. Robert Hutchens of the Cornell in Washington Program will be there to answer questions and to talk about the program.